jeffskinnerbox/blog/content/ideas/getting-started-with-anthropics-claude.md

 ## Key Concepts

+### Common Failure Patterns
+There are at least five failure patterns that trip up even experienced users.
+Recognising these in your own work is half the battle.

+* **The kitchen sink session:** You start with one task, finish it, then pivot to something unrelated without clearing context.
+  Now Claude has context from Task A polluting its work on Task B.
+  **Solution:** Use `/clear` between unrelated tasks, or just start a new session.

+* **The correction spiral:** Claude makes a mistake.
+You correct it.
+It tries again, fails differently.
+You correct again.
+  Now your context is full of failed approaches, and Claude keeps referencing them.
+Ugh.
+  **Solution:** If you’ve corrected the same issue twice, run `/clear` or `/compact` and restate the problem fresh.

+* **The over-specified CLAUDE.md:** Your `CLAUDE.md` is 500 lines of detailed instructions.
+  Claude can’t find the important bits in all the noise.
+  **Solution:** Cut ruthlessly.
+If a rule isn’t preventing actual mistakes, delete it.

+* **The trust-then-verify gap:** You let Claude work for 20 minutes, then discover it went in the wrong direction 18 minutes ago.
+  **Solution:** Check in frequently.
+Ask Claude to explain its approach before implementing.
+Use Plan Mode.

+* **Infinite exploration:** You ask Claude to understand the codebase, and it reads 200 files trying to be thorough.
+  Your context is now full of irrelevant code.
+  **Solution:** Be specific about what to read.
+Point Claude at specific directories or files.
+  Use subagents for investigation tasks that shouldn’t pollute your main context.

+### Verification
+Include tests, screenshots, or expected outputs so Claude can check itself.
+Verification changes everything.
+Without it, you’re the verification layer.
+You read every line of generated code.
+You manually test every change.
+You catch Claude’s mistakes through vigilance.

+There are several recommended verification approaches:
+* **Tests:** The obvious one.
+If you have a test suite, tell Claude to run it.
+  Better yet, have Claude write tests first, then implementation.
+Tests become the specification.
+* **Type checking:** For TypeScript projects, `tsc --noEmit` catches a huge class of errors instantly.
+  Claude can run this after every change.
+* **Linting:** ESLint, Prettier, whatever your project uses.
+  Automated style enforcement means Claude’s code matches your codebase.
+* **Screenshots:** For frontend work, Claude can take screenshots and visually verify its changes.
+  This sounds gimmicky but actually works.
+* **Expected outputs:** For data processing or API work, provide example inputs and expected outputs.
+  Claude can verify its implementation produces the right results.

+The pattern here is making verification automatic and fast.
+Every verification mechanism you add is one less thing you need to manually check.

 ### Prompt Engineering
 Anthropic defines prompt engineering as the process of crafting and structuring prompts to guide large language models (LLMs) like Claude toward producing desired outputs.